abhi3700/eosio-playground/eosio_coding_guidelines.md

 	- Inline actions
 		+ Type-1: action calls to another action within same contract
 		+ Type-2: action of one contract calls to action of another contract.
+* Actions can only be pushed if it's added in ABI. e.g. with [[eosio::on_notify]] attribute, doesn't add that function as action.
+Rather, that's a payable action mostly.
+* Inline actions are the caller actions, but `on_notify` attributed functions are actually callee functions (utility) to update the table of contract called.
+* `on_notify` function
+	- `eosio.token::transfer` action is calling a helper function deposit to add the info (i.e. transferred money) to the contract (`hodl`)'s table.

 ## Table
 * `TABLE` is equal to `struct [[eosio::table]]`